 One night, after seeing him perform at the huge Festival des Arts Nègres, he kindly invited us to his home to record with him and to share, with his very large family, a traditional Senegalese fish meal that you eat with your hands.
 A few days later he visited us in Dakar with his friend, singer Demba Fakourou (above on the right), from Mauritania – the country north of Senegal.
 Demba is a singer with Mauritanian band Diddal Jaalal, so we recorded a short session with him too.
 He’s a nomadic artist and sings about afro-nomadic life in different languages, including in Arabic, Wolof (Senegal’s native tongue) and Poulaar (a local dialect).

 A few days later and we spent an afternoon recording at the French Institute in Dakar with Pape Masse (aka Massamba Sylla) an amazing djembe drummer who’s taught classes as far away as Japan, he invited us to the very beautiful Gorée Island where he lives.
-It’s a stunning place off the West coast of Senegal, and now a UNESCO world heritage site, it has a incredibly sad and awful history though as the most infamous slave depot through which African slaves were ‘warehoused’ on their way to America.
-While on the island we recorded a whole bunch of Pape’s friends playing drums and kora, even our friendly local fixer Matar Diagne proved to be a bit of a rapper himself, so recorded him doing some fantastic impromptu freestyle rapping…
+It’s a stunning place off the West coast of Senegal, and now a UNESCO world heritage site, it has a incredibly sad and awful history though as the most infamous slave depot through which African slaves were ‘warehoused’ on their way to the Americas.
+While on the island we recorded a whole bunch of Pape’s friends playing tamalin drums and kora, even our friendly local fixer Matar Diagne proved to be a bit of a rapper himself, so recorded him doing some fantastic impromptu freestyle rapping too…